dilhelh/ngx-remote-desktop/additional-doc/installation.md

 # Installation

-To use `ngx-remote-desktop` in your project install it via npm:
+To use `@dilhelh/ngx-remote-desktop` in your project install it via npm:

 ```
-npm i @langazov/ngx-remote-desktop --save
+npm i @dilhelh/ngx-remote-desktop --save
 ```

 We also require two peer dependencies: